woman in bed unable to sleep

 What is Postpartum Insomnia?

 As I began to try and understand why I was having so much trouble sleeping, I came across the term “postpartum insomnia”.
-Apparently my issue is one that many women encounter after childbirth.
+My issue is one that many women encounter after childbirth.

-There can be a number of issues that contribute to the development of sleep problems after childbirth.
+There can be several issues that contribute to the development of sleep problems after childbirth.

 MichiganMedicine explains that aside from the stress of becoming a parent and taking care of a newborn, sleep problems may develop due to shifting hormones and changes in the brain.